 This allowed me to decorate my table in a more casual style, which I prefer anyway.
 Plus, our kitchen is usually flooded with light in the morning hours.
 It’s even brighter when the sun actually comes out from behind the clouds.
 Unfortunately, we haven’t had many of those days lately!

 For the centerpiece, I used a long piece of burlap and scattered fresh greenery cut from my landscaping plants.
-Then I just laid the houses down the middle.
+Then I just laid the white ceramic houses down the middle.

 Even though I used fresh greens on the table, I recently used faux greens for the chandelier.
 You can read all about that project at Easy Way to Decorate a Chandelier for Christmas.